Peter Sodann

-Peter Sodann (born 1 June 1936 in Meissen, Saxony) is a German actor, director and politician.
+Peter Sodann (1 June 1936 – 5 April 2024) was a German actor, director and politician.
 He was the Left Party's nominee for the 2009 presidential election, but was not considered a serious candidate by the German media.

 Early life

 Sodann was born on 1 June 1936 in Meissen to a working-class family.
 After training to be a toolmaker, he moved to Leipzig in order to study law.
 In 1959 he transferred to the Theaterhochschule Leipzig, where he led a cabaret group.
 The group's performance was deemed subversive by the East German authorities and closed in 1961.
 Sodann was arrested by the Stasi and spent nine months in prison and was on probation for four years.

 Acting career

-In 1964 Sodann made his first performance with the Berliner Ensemble.
+In 1964, Sodann made his first performance with the Berliner Ensemble.
 In the following years, he acted and produced plays in Erfurt, Chemnitz and Magdeburg.
 In 1980, he moved to Halle and for years worked as a director there.

-He began acting in television shows during the late 1970s.
+Sodann began acting in television shows during the late 1970s.
+He played John Schehr in the 1986 two-part TV film Ernst Thälmann.
 In 1991 he first appeared in his most famous screen role, Police Commissioner Bruno Ehrlicher, in the long-running crime series Tatort.
 He remained with the series until November 2007.
-Since 2007 he has starred in a traveling act "Ost-West-Vis-à-Vis" with CDU politician and former Labor Minister Norbert Blüm.
+From 2007 he starred in a traveling act "Ost-West-Vis-à-Vis" with CDU politician and former Labor Minister Norbert Blüm.